Terrazzo Tile Flooring: Pros & Cons, Installation, Costs & Ideas

 Beware of trends

 Terrazzo may be “having a moment” right now in designer homes everywhere, but is this a trend that is going to last?
 Or is it a look that is just that bit too distinct?
-Not everyone will like this type of flooring, so I would steer clear of terrazzo if you are doing a fixer-upper for resale.
+Not everyone will like this type of flooring, so steer clear of terrazzo if you are doing a fixer-upper for resale.
 Also, as contemporary terrazzo has a definite, minimalist vibe to it, be sure that you have the interior décor to match.

 Structurally, the main concern with terrazzo is that it can crack if not properly installed.
 Cracks can be dealt with, but not easily and not cheaply!
 Make sure you choose a pro installer and the right method for your project.